Letters Patent Constituting the Office of Governor-General of New Zealand: Style

-The Letters Patent are written as though they are an open letter from the Queen, although they are in fact a legal instrument (specifically, a royal decree) made under the Royal Prerogative, and are treated as statute law.
+The Letters Patent are written as though they are an open letter from the Queen, although they are in fact a legal instrument (specifically, a royal decree) made under the Royal Prerogative, and are treated as statutory law.
 The 1980 review of the 1917 Letters Patent drew on the experience from the Canadian Letters Patent, 1947 created after Canada adopted the Statute of Westminster 1931.
-The style was criticised as "quaint, and certainly belonging to a century other than the 21st."
+The style of the 1917 Letters Patent was criticised as "quaint, and certainly belonging to a century other than the 21st."

 Realm of New Zealand

 Clause I of the Letters Patent defines the Realm of New Zealand as consisting of New Zealand, the Cook Islands, Niue, Tokelau and the Ross Dependency.
-(The governor-general of New Zealand is also separately titled the governor of the Ross Dependency).
+The governor-general of New Zealand is also separately titled the governor of the Ross Dependency.
 This definition of the Realm of New Zealand recognised the new constitutions of the Cook Islands and Niue granted self-government.

 Governor-General and Commander-in-Chief of New Zealand

 Clause I of the Letters Patent constitutes the office of "Governor-General and Commander-in-Chief of New Zealand".
 The full title is rarely used, and usually "Governor-General" is used because the commander-in-chief role is largely ceremonial also.

 Clause II of the Letters Patent states that the governor-general is appointed by the sovereign, and serves "...during Our pleasure."
 Clause II does not spell out that the sovereign makes the appointment on the sole advice of the New Zealand prime minister, and that governors-general usually serve a term of five to six years in office.
 The commission appointing the governor-general, known as the Terms of Appointment, defines this term (which can be extended, as was the case in 2006 with Dame Silvia Cartwright) and is counter-signed by the New Zealand prime minister, signifying the reality that appointment is on the prime minister's advice.

 The governor-general is commander-in-chief of the New Zealand Defence Force, but the Letters Patent does not further elaborate on this.
 The Defence Act 1990 further defines the role of commander-in-chief.

 The Letters Patent delegates the sovereign's executive authority in the governor-general, and adds:

 "Our Governor-General shall do and execute all the powers and authorities of the office according to ...such laws as are now or shall hereafter be in force in Our Realm of New Zealand or any part thereof."

 This is a requirement that the governor-general act within statute law in force.